 The discharge rate recorded during the summer receiving water survey was low, which ensured that sufficient dilution with the receiving waters, even during low flow conditions.
-This survey recorded minor impacts of the discharge on the water quality of the Wairoa Stream tributary, mainly in relation to increases in turbidity and E. coli and significant decreases in the black disc measurement.
+This survey recorded minor impacts of the discharge on the water quality of the Wairoa Stream tributary.
 However, these and other effects were readily assimilated, first by the aquatic weed growth in the tributary, and then in the extensive lhupuku Wetland area located downstream of Beach Road.
 Lowered pH, nutrient, and dissolved oxygen levels below the wetland were consistent with past monitoring results and typical of wetland drainage streams.